Virgil Julius Caldwell

 Landing at Incheon

-Virgil Julius Caldwell describes landing at Incheon.
-He recounts being told on his first day that the bones of the unit he was replacing were on a hill near their location and recalls the apprehension it caused him.
-He reflects on being under mortar and artillery attack as an anti-aircraft gunner.
+Virgil Julius Caldwell describes his experience of landing at Incheon.
+He recalls being informed on his first day that the bones of the previous unit were found on a nearby hill, which made him feel uneasy.
+He remembers being attacked by mortar and artillery while he served as an anti-aircraft gunner.

 Share YouTube: